DeclanChidlow/vale.rocks/src/posts/uses.md

 For document creation and editing, I tend to use Neovim paired with [Pandoc](https://pandoc.org) for most document creation, though fall back to [LibreOffice](https://www.libreoffice.org) with [my set of modifications](/posts/the-ultimate-libreoffice-setup) for dealing with Microsoft Office file formats.

 My email/contact/calendar/task client is [Thunderbird](https://www.thunderbird.net/en-US/).
 It isn't perfect but is generally alright.
 Video and loose audio files are played through [mpv](https://mpv.io), and [imv](https://sr.ht/~exec64/imv/) serves as my image viewer.

+## Mac

+I own a [2020 13″ MacBook Pro (two Thunderbolt 3 ports model)](/posts/25-dollar-macbook).
+It isn't my primary computer, and I need it to 'just work', so I largely leave it stock.

+More than anything else, it is a device for testing in Safari, which is only available on Apple platforms.
+To facilitate that and also compare with other browsers, I've got a full set installed: Safari, Safari Technology Preview, Chrome, Chrome Canary, Firefox, and Firefox Nightly.
+I've also got Xcode so I can run simulators for testing the experience on other Apple devices.

+For the purpose of printing and the occasional need to deal with proprietary document file formats, I've got both Microsoft Office and the iWork suite installed.

 ## Hosting/Cloud